Granulocyte transfusion: Risks

 Adverse effects are more common with granulocyte transfusions than with red blood cell transfusions.
 25 to 50 percent of people who receive granulocyte transfusions experience mild to moderate side effects, while 1 percent experience severe complications.
 Fever and chills are common side effects.
 Granulocyte transfusions may affect the lungs, causing cough, difficulty breathing, low oxygen levels, and abnormal chest X-rays.
 These lung complications may potentially be fatal.
 A review paper found that the frequency of lung-related side effects ranged from 0 to 53 percent.

-Recipients can develop transfusion-transmitted diseases if pathogens are present in the donor blood, which is a particular problem with granulocyte transfusions because of their short shelf life, which means they must be transfused before infectious disease testing is complete.
+On rare occasions, recipients can develop transfusion-transmitted diseases if pathogens are present in the donor blood.
+This is a particular problem with granulocyte transfusions because of their short shelf life, which means they must be transfused before infectious disease testing is complete.
 Infection with cytomegalovirus (CMV) is a concern, as this virus is found in white blood cells, so if the recipient is at risk of developing severe disease from CMV, it is recommended that granulocytes be collected from a CMV-negative donor.

 If the donor white blood cells are not irradiated, the recipient may be at risk of developing graft-versus-host disease.
 Finally, people who receive granulocyte transfusions may develop antibodies against the human leukocyte antigens found on the surface of white blood cells, which can predispose them to transfusion reactions, decrease the lifespan of donor white blood cells in their circulation, and reduce the efficacy of platelet transfusions and allogeneic stem cell transplants.